Snap, crackle, pop!

 - Avoid hard or crunchy foods and take small bites: Crunchy foods can aggravate your jaw, so try eating only soft, easy-to-chew foods.
 When you eat, take small bites and avoid opening your mouth too wide.

 - Use stress management: Stress can cause your neck, shoulder, and jaw muscles to tighten, causing teeth clenching.
 Try relaxing these muscles with some light physical exercise or deep-breathing exercises.

 - Opens in WebMD websiPractice good posture: Sitting and standing correctly can ease pressure in the jaw muscles.
 Make a conscious effort to sit and stand up straight, with the spine in proper alignment.

 These remedies will often help to lessen or eliminate any discomfort you may have with your jaw popping.

 But what if the pain is more intense?

 When should you seek the help of a professional to deal with your symptoms?

 Get professional help for a lasting solution to jaw popping

-Many experience jaw popping and pain that becomes severe enough to interfere with their everyday life.
+Many experience jaw popping and pain that become severe enough to interfere with their everyday lives.
 When that happens, it’s time to seek the help of a professional.

 Oftentimes, the cause of this more intense pain can be traced to TMJ disorder.